zhan4429/cs116_ctf/team22_report.md

 #### Method

-After uncovering a hidden endpoint by brute-forcing the URL with `/.git/`, we were able to access a number of files and directories exposed by the Git repository.
-Among these was a file named `FLAG`, which, once downloaded and opened in a text editor, revealed the flag.
+We were a bit confused on this one - and like any normal person asked Google/AI for help.
+We learned that this is a file used to store history/changes.
+Additionally, AI suggested that this file might be "hidden" (which we learned was a common theme for the following challanges).
+So we tried and successfully uncovered a hidden endpoint by brute forcing the URL with `/.git/`. we were able to access a number of files and directories exposed by the Git repository.
+Among these was a file named `FLAG`, which, once downloaded and opened in a text editor, revealed the flag!

 #### Screenshot of flag